camunda/camunda-docs/docs/components/console/manage-organization/usage-alerts.md

 [ADD IMAGE]

-2 - Under the billing page, select **Edit threshold** next to the metric you want to configure the alert for (e.g Process Instances).
+2 - Under the billing page, select **Edit alert** next to the metric you want to configure the usage alert for (e.g. Process Instances).

 [ADD IMAGE]

 3 - In the modal, define the percentage threshold (e.g. 80%) and turn on the alert.
-Please note that the thershold can be between 1% and 4999%.
+Please note that the threshold can be between 1% and 4999%.

 [ADD IMAGE]

 :::note
 The threshold set is calculated on a percentage ratio between your consumption and the amounts included in your plan.
-For example, when a threshold is set at 50% for a plan that includes 200 instances, an alert will be sent when 100 instances have been reached
+For example, when a threshold is set at 50% for a plan that includes 200 process instances, an alert will be sent when 100 process instances have been reached.
 :::

 4 - Click Save.

 [ADD IMAGE]

-5 - Usage is calculated on a daily basis and when the threshold for an alert is met, all org owners and admins will be alerted via email and an in-app notification.
+5 - Usage is calculated daily and when the threshold for an alert is met, all org owners and admins will be alerted via email and in-app notification (examples below).

-[ADD IMAGES]
+[ADD IMAGE]

 ## Editing Usage Alert

-Usage alerts can be edited and turned on/off at any time by selecting **Edit threshold**.
+Usage alerts can be edited and turned on/off anytime by selecting **Edit alert** and updating the toggle.

+[ADD IMAGE]

 ## Viewing Alert Change Log

 Users can track changes in the usage alerts under the logs of the **Usage** tab.

+[ADD IMAGE]